bazilbasi726/C-Mini-Project---Password-Protected-Note-Encryption-Tool-C-based-CLI-/c-note-encryptor/docs/DEV_BRIEF.md

 - Supply lightweight documentation references (pseudocode and flowchart placeholders).
 - Ensure the repository structure matches the agreed project layout so subsequent prompts can build on a stable foundation.
+- Parse CLI flags (-e/-d) and prompt for a non-empty password while routing into stubbed encrypt/decrypt functions so later work can focus on real I/O logic.